swwwift/swwwift-dev-docs/src/themes/exporting-your-theme.md

 First thing to do after completing your theme is to use the WPCLI to export your theme content which will contain all the above with the exception to styling.

-Simply run `wp export` and the .xml file will be placed in the directory the CLI command is run from.
+Simply run `wp swwwift export` and the .xml file will be placed in the directory the CLI command is run from.

 Copy this export file into `/wp-content/uploads/swft_{theme_name}_swwwift/content/import.xml`.